blekane/Devopseasylearning/Linux/Sudoers-File.md

 sudo visudo: for sudo sudoers users
 visudo: for root users
 ```
 ![](/images/sudoers2.JPG)

 ### Editing sudoers file with visudo
-What will happened if 2 admins want to edit the sudoers at the same time using visudo?
+What will happened if 2 admins want to edit the sudoers file at the same time using visudo?

 **Admin 1**